scorpion2000/2dGrid-hierarchical-pathfinding-astar/README.md

 Note that I did not implement his path smoothing algorithm into my own pathfinder.

 As for the Hierarchical Pathfinding, big thanks to this paper ( https://webdocs.cs.ualberta.ca/~mmueller/ps/hpastar.pdf ).
 The implementation loosely came from this.
-Tt should've been easier to implement HPA*, and I'm pretty sure I've over engineered it to hell and beyond.
+It should've been easier to implement HPA*, and I'm pretty sure I've over engineered it to hell and beyond.

 And lastly, please note that this implementation works with a randomly generated map.
 I'm also planning to extend the functionality so that the grid/clusters react to changes in the world map.
 It works, but it may take a while to generate a larger map.
 On the other hand, this code should be able to work with any map size (limited by your computer)